 - What to do with ashes after cremation

-Also known as the green form, you should obtain this when you register the death of a loved one.
+The cremation certificate is also known as the green form.
+You should get this when you register the death of a loved one.

-Often referred to as Form 1 in England and Wales and Form A in Scotland, this should be completed by a relative or close friend of the deceased and sent to the Cremation Authority.
-In doing so, you will receive authorisation to cremate your loved one.
+The cremation application authorises the process to take place.
+It’s often referred to as Form 1 in England and Wales and Form A in Scotland.
+It should be completed by a relative or close friend of the deceased and sent to the Cremation Authority.

 The Cremation Authority will often require two medical certificates from two separate doctors.
 The Medical Certificate of Cause of Death must be signed by a doctor who has viewed the deceased and determined the cause of the death.